A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 Registered nurse with 5+ years of critical care experience, seeking a Nurse Educator role at Johns Hopkins Hospital.
 Proficient in Epic and passionate about teaching, with a strong foundation in nursing education and a commitment to promoting evidence-based care.

-Resume objective examples for office or administrative roles
+What are resume objective examples for office or administrative roles?

 Administrative assistant